top of page

 We’ve shown ourselves THE END.

-I make work stretching a wide range of media - large un-stretched oil paintings on linen, household bleach on paper, oil paint on glass, interactive audio works, cyanotypes, machine woven tapestries, short films, ceramics and silverpoint drawings on oak blocks - all based around the imagery and data collected on the atom bomb.
+I make work spanning a wide range of media - large un-stretched oil paintings on linen, household bleach on fabric and paper, oil paint on glass and lightboxes, interactive audio works, cyanotypes, machine woven tapestries, short films, ceramics and silverpoint drawings on oak blocks - all based around the imagery and data collected on the atom bomb.

 My un-stretched paintings on linen, depicting nuclear tests, are vast and confrontational.
 Moments of manufactured violence radically disrupt the desert landscape.
 In Charlie (2017) 112 x 69" each square inch of linen represents 4 tons of TNT – which in turn is the unit of measurement that denotes the yield of the explosion.